PX4/PX4-user_guide/en/flight_modes_fw/altitude.md

 The mode will not attempt to hold the vehicle course against wind.

 :::tip
-_Altitude mode_ is similar to [Position mode](#position-mode).
+_Altitude mode_ is similar to [Position mode](../flight_modes_fw/position.md) in that both modes level the vehicle and maintain altitude and course when sticks are released.
-Both modes level the vehicle and maintain altitude and course when sticks are released, but position mode holds the actual flight path steady against wind, while altitude just holds the heading.
+The difference is that position mode holds the actual flight path steady against wind, while altitude just holds the heading.
 :::

 The roll stick controls left/right horizontal movement.